networknt/light-doc/content/en/tutorial/tram/develop/_index.md

-light-tram-4j define a message table which similar as normal message broker message by including header and payload:
+light-tram-4j defines a message table which is similar to a normal message broker message, including a header and payload:

 ```